minstrel/mystars/README.md

 * User input and main program broken into threads to enable automatic timer.
 * Timer thread added, default to 5 seconds.
 * Currently selected object now stays selected when panning, zooming, filtering and as time progresses.
 There might be some bugs here but nothing's jumped out yet.
+* Time added to info bar, reflects time as shown in main window

 ### Data Sources: